rrusk/DancePracticeMusicPlayer/README.md

 can contain `{"VienneseWaltz": 120, "Jive": 150}`.
 The sections below give corresponding examples for **Dance Minutes**, **Dance Intros**, and **Segments**.

-### Playlist Selection History
+### Play History

-Randomized practice types remember which songs were selected for earlier playlists and prefer songs not selected recently.
-When every available song for a dance has been used, the player starts a new cycle automatically.
-This history applies to ordinary practices, timed blocks, and competition rounds; it records playlist selection rather than whether a song was actually heard.
+Randomized practice types remember which songs have been played and draw from the ones not yet heard.
+A song is recorded when it starts playing, not when it is put in a playlist, so the songs left in a playlist when a practice ends early -- or in a playlist that is generated and never used -- stay available.
+Announcements and cues are not recorded.
+When every available song for a dance has been heard, the player starts a new cycle automatically.
+This history applies to ordinary practices, timed blocks, and competition rounds alike; it is kept per dance, so a song used for a competition round clip counts as played for ordinary practices too.

-The **New Playlist** button creates another selection for the current practice type and updates this history.
+The **New Playlist** button creates another selection for the current practice type.
 It is primarily useful while preparing or testing practices; venue operators normally use the playlist already generated when the practice type was selected.
-There is no need to edit `play_history.json` by hand.
+Generating a playlist does not change the history, and there is no need to edit `play_history.json` by hand.

 ## Timed Practice Blocks